tranaiminhthuyy-blip/Test2/README.md

 ## Notes

-- Large datasets and documents are stored on Google Drive.
+- Large files are stored externally on Google Drive.
-- Ensure Google Drive sharing remains public ("Anyone with the link").
+- Ensure Google Drive links remain public ("Anyone with the link").
-- Repository is intended for research, analytics, and educational purposes.
+- Repository is intended for educational and research purposes.